JakaiXu/CommonwealthBank-reproduction/README.md

 ./check balance page, with a left drawer of menu while viewport to sm size.
 ./some of cards with animation styles.

-2.What libraries were used with?
+2.What libraries/framework were used with?
 ./React js.
 ./typescript.
 ./vite.